CallMeCreadev/NFL_Power_Ranking/README.md

-Power Ranking tool for NFL match ups:
+# Power Ranking Tool for NFL Match Ups

-Features:
+## Features:
-Team Offensive Yards weighted against opponents
+- **Team Offensive Yards** weighted against opponents
-Team Defensive Yards weighted against opponents Recieving Stats emphasis on yards after catch
+- **Team Defensive Yards** weighted against opponents
+- **Receiving Stats** emphasis on yards after catch
-QB Stats emphasis on QB rating and Adjusted QB rating Rushing stats emphasis on big plays and average yards Defensive Stats emphasis on Sacks, Forced Fumbles, Interceptions Mistake stat focusing on teams personal fumbles Penalty stat focusing on penalty ratio
+- **QB Stats** emphasis on QB rating and Adjusted QB rating
+- **Rushing Stats** emphasis on big plays and average yards
+- **Defensive Stats** emphasis on Sacks, Forced Fumbles, Interceptions
+- **Mistake Stat** focusing on teams' personal fumbles
+- **Penalty Stat** focusing on penalty ratio
-Pruning feature to remove injured player stats from team power rank Home field advantage (on average 11% bonus to overall power rank)
+- **Pruning Feature** to remove injured player stats from team power rank
+- **Home Field Advantage** (on average 11% bonus to overall power rank)

-Displays the upcomming weeks match ups and each teams power rank as well as the betting odds for the team with the higher rank.
+Displays the upcoming week's matchups and each team's power rank as well as the betting odds for the team with the higher rank.